-Hold the reins in your right hand about 8-12 inches from the bit.
-The other end should be neatly held in the left hand.
-Change hands when you get to the judge's end and before standing your horse on its feet.
+Hold the lead shank/rein in your right hand about 8-12 inches from the halter or bit.
+The other end should be neatly doubled in the left hand.
+Change hands if it is more convenient to put the horse in position or in showing to the judge.